ashgupta1971/DualBootLinuxMint/WithEncryption/dual-boot-with-encryption.md

 1. Format the Linux Mint partition for encryption:

         $ cryptsetup --type luks format /dev/sd<drive identifier><partition identifier>

+1. **NOTE: For even stronger security, use the following command instead of the one above:**

+        $ sudo cryptsetup -v --cipher aes-xts-plain64 --key-size 512 --hash sha512 --iter-time 5000 --use-random luksFormat /dev/sd<drive identifier><partition identifier

+**A value of --iter-time 100000 will increase security but will increase boot times to 5 minutes on a Core i5 system.**

+1. "Open" (unencrypt) the newly formatted partition:

         $ cryptsetup --type luks open /dev/sd<drive identifier><partition identifier> mint_crypt

 1. Create a physical LVM volume from the *Linux Mint* partition using the command: